shyamal's space

 Share on:

-Most startups that try to do both actual research and ship product quickly end up doing neither well.
-The research group drifts off into science projects, the product group starves for breakthroughs, everyone is frustrated.
+Most startups that try to do both research and product end up doing neither well.
+The research group drifts into science projects, the product group starves for breakthroughs, and everyone is frustrated.
+This is a classic failure mode.

-You need both.
-The way this goes wrong is that the loops get disconnected.
-Tie every exploration to a metric or user pain the inner loop cares about.
-When the outer loop finds something, harvest it on purpose.
-Don’t hope for accidental transfer.
+you need both.
+The failure mode is when these loops get disconnected.
+The research loop becomes a playground with no impact; the product loop becomes incremental and starved for breakthroughs.
+The key is to force a connection: tie every exploration to a metric or user pain the inner loop cares about.
+When the outer loop finds something, harvest it deliberately.
+Don’t hope for accidental transfer—make it a process.

-For each research bet, write an “evaluation” spec before you start.
-Even if the first version is bad, forcing yourself to define success is much better than wandering indefinitely.
+for every research bet, write down what success looks like before you start.
+Even if your first version is rough, forcing yourself to define an evaluation spec is much better than wandering indefinitely.
+These specs become your north star.
+They will change as you learn more—that’s expected.
+Don’t wait for perfect; iterate in public.

-Ask them to produce artifacts on a tight cadence—prototypes that demo progress, tooling that helps the team, documents that clearly explain what was learned.
+great researchers want to accelerate science + ship and see real-world impact of their work.
+Make that explicit. encourage them to produce artifacts on a tight cadence: prototypes that demo progress, tools that help the team, better ways to measure progress and seek truth, docs that clearly explain what was learned.
 This keeps research honest and motivating, and it feeds the product loop directly.
-It sounds obvious; very few do it really well.
+It sounds obvious, but very few teams do it well.

 Organize Around Bets, Not Functions

-Don’t build a big “research team” in a corner.
-Make very small, vertical pods—two or three researchers with a PM/engineer—focused on a specific bet.
-Pair those pods with whoever talks to customers or users every day so ideas get validated quickly.
-Small teams with clear missions work much better than big silos.
+avoid building a big “research team” in a corner. make very small, vertical pods—two or three researchers with a PM or engineer—focused on a specific bet.
+Pair those pods with whoever talks to customers every day so ideas get validated quickly.
+Small teams with clear missions compound much faster than big silos.

-it’s uncomfortable to try to marry exploratory research with a fast-moving product.
-It feels like chaos on one side and grind on the other.
-But if you can get a high-velocity product loop and a real research loop reinforcing each other, you will build something very hard to compete with.
-Most people won’t do this. that’s why it’s such a big opportunity.
+it’s uncomfortable to marry exploratory research with a fast-moving product loop.
+It feels like chaos on one side and grind on the other. but if you can get a high-velocity product loop and a real research loop reinforcing each other, you will build something very hard to compete with.
+Most people won’t do this.
+That’s why it’s such a big opportunity.

 tags: Startups - AI - Research - Product Research